yekrutdloc/Sound-Alerted-Camera-Project/README.md

 ##Setting up Feather HUZZAH w/ ESP8266
+> Feather HUZZAH w/ ESP8266 is used to read the noise levels in an area and pinpoint loud sounds - which then will control the PTZ camera through HTTP-requests

 ###Install serial drivers
 There are serial drivers compatible with Mac, Windows, Linux and Android